Do you have any magnetic photo albums that look like this?

-Step 1: Gather all your magnetic photos albums in one place and organize them chronologically.
+Step 1: Gather all your magnetic photo albums in one place and organize them.
 Use clues from the photos to help if there are no dates on the albums or pages.
-Some of these albums will be deteriorating so handle with care to ensure that the loose photos do not fall out of the albums.
+Some of these albums will be deteriorating so handle with care.
+This will ensure that the loose photos do not fall out of the albums.

 Step 2: Gather your supplies.